acid-info/logos.co/docs/waku.md

 Waku is in production and is actively being used by projects like Status, Railgun, and WalletConnect v2.

+New content I just added here.
+James Joyce was one of the greatest writers of the modernist movement.
+His stream-of-consciousness works are masterpieces.

 [Visit Project](https://waku.org/) &nbsp; [Github](https://github.com/waku-org)